 When Trinity turned 18, she aged out of the FCCS program.
 She happened to find her biological parents on Facebook, and they agreed to take her in until she could find a place of her own.
 However, Trinity’s parents had a long history of drug abuse.
 They had seven other children living in the house.
 Trinity had worked and saved money during her time in the transitional housing program, and her parents took her savings, but gave her nothing in terms of support in return.
 When we met Trinity, her money was gone.
 But she was determined not to let her circumstances get the best of her.
 She was on a waiting list for low-income housing, but she was having a hard time navigating the complexities of the system.

-How did the Youth Outreach Program help?
+How did the Youth Outreach Program Help?

-We opened up a case for Trinity and paired her with a Youth Outreach worker who became her advocate in her pursuit for housing.
+We opened a case for Trinity and paired her with a Youth Outreach worker who became her advocate in her pursuit for housing.
 Our worker went to the housing meetings with Trinity.
 We helped her understand the program requirements, get her ducks in a row, and take the necessary steps to expedite the process and successfully secure an apartment of her own.
 We helped Trinity find a job.
 And by showing her which community resources she could lean on, we helped her get set up in her new home and obtain the clothing, food, and household items she needed to start her new life.

 How is Trinity doing today?

 Trinity is living in her own place and working to support herself.
 Having a Youth Outreach worker she could turn to and trust for guidance and support while getting herself established was key.
-Trinity now has her life on track and is well on her way to being self sufficient.
+Trinity now has her life on track and is well on her way to being self-sufficient.

-Is the Youth Outreach Program still involved with Trinity?
+How did the Youth Outreach Program Help?

 We closed Trinity’s case.
 But we continue to check in on her from time to time.
 Trinity knows that she can always call her Youth Outreach worker for advice or support if she runs into a snag or needs help with a difficult situation.
 We’re here to help her keep her life moving in the direction she wants.